jlengstorf/lengstorf.com/content/drafts/labels.md

 Trying to subscribe to a label brings with it all the stresses and anxieties of chasing "cool" — the rules of inclusion are constantly changing, sometimes contradictory, and always half-buried under a snowdrift of asterisks.[^cool]

 [^cool]:
-    Men can't wear capri pants; that's just _unthinkably_ uncool.\*<br><br>\* Except Andre 3000.
-That motherfucker can wear whatever he wants.
-Except some of his more questionable hats; big stupid hats are always uncool.\*\*<br><br>\*\* Unless you're Pharrell Williams.
+    Men can't wear capri pants; that's just _unthinkably_ uncool.*

+    \* Except Andre 3000.
+That dude can wear whatever he wants.
+Except some of his more questionable hats; big stupid hats are always uncool.**

+    ** Unless you're Pharrell Williams.
 He wore the shit out of that big stupid hat.

-### Following rules blindly is inherently uncool.
+### Following rules is inherently uncool.

 This is the paradox that labels present: we want to be part of these groups to become cooler, but we all look at people who join groups and follow their rules mindlessly as "sheep" or "drones" — _never_ as cool.

-I learned this — much like I've learned most of my lessons — by completely ignoring that it could be true until it was far too late.
+I learned this — much like I've learned most of my lessons — by refusing to accept it could be true until it was far too late.

 My band came on the tail end of a trendy sort of music called "emo".
 Emo emerged from the death throes of pop punk music, when kids got sick of songs about house parties.
-These were _emotional_ songs, with _feelings_ that _mattered_.[^blood] But we weren't just _emo_; we were part of a post-emo movement called screamo, which was an evolution of post-hardcore that didn't head back toward butt rock, and then are you asleep?
+These were _emotional_ songs, with _feelings_ that _mattered_.[^blood] But we weren't just _emo_; we were part of a post-emo movement called screamo, which was an evolution of post-hardcore that wasn't veering toward butt rock, and then — hey, are you asleep?
 Sorry.
 Moving on.

 [^blood]:
     Just kidding.
 It was the same as pop punk, except we replaced lyrics like, "well I guess this is growing up," with, "jet black, the blood that's in your veins!"

-We wanted to make it, and "making it" as an emo band meant we had to _look_ like an emo band: black hair falling in our eyes, black eyeliner, tight t-shirt, white belt, skinny jeans — it was a full-on uniform.
+We wanted to make it, and "making it" as an emo band meant we had to _look_ like an emo band: black hair falling in our eyes, black eyeliner, tight t-shirt, white belt, skinny jeans — **it was a full-on uniform.**

 I'd look at the cool kids in the emo scene and figure out how I could look more like them, which — presumably — would make me more emo (and therefore more cool).

-With the benefit of hindsight, I can see how absurd this all feels.
+With the benefit of hindsight, I can see how absurd this all was.
 At the time, however, this seemed _critically important_.

-## \#2: Adopting a Label Makes You a Stereotype
+## Adopting a Label Makes You a Stereotype

 Picture an Herbalife salesperson.
 A "legalize marijuana" activist.
 A yoga fanatic.
 A CrossFitter.

-Each of those labels carries stereotypes: Herbalife salespeople are get-rich-quick suckers who get pulled into multi-level marketing schemes; legal weed proponents are unwashed hippie burnouts (or aspiring burnouts); yoga fanatics spout starchild bullshit like, "Feel the universe tingle on your skin like a thousand tiny kisses from the stars"; CrossFitters eat Paleo, work out so hard they puke, and judge the holy Christ out of you for not joining CrossFit.
+Each of those labels carries stereotypes:

+- Herbalife salespeople are get-rich-quick suckers who get pulled into multi-level marketing schemes
+- Legal weed proponents are unwashed hippie burnouts (or aspiring burnouts)
+- Yoga fanatics spout starchild bullshit like, "Feel the universe tingle on your skin like a thousand tiny kisses from the stars"
+- CrossFitters eat Paleo, work out so hard they puke, and judge the holy Christ out of you because you don't do CrossFit.

 Accurate or not, these are the stereotypes that haunt the people who choose to lead with their labels.

 ### Why would anyone voluntarily become a stereotype?

-If your Tinder bio reads, "I like CrossFit and craft beer," you've effectively outsourced your entire personality to two labels' accompanying stereotypes.
+If your Tinder bio reads, "I ❤️ CrossFit and Steve Jobs," **you've effectively outsourced your entire personality to two labels' accompanying stereotypes.** The person reading knows nothing about who you are, but they've now made sweeping assumptions based on their opinions about CrossFit and Apple.

+Sometimes this can work in your favor.
+People who live in the country and only want to meet other country folk can use a site like [Farmers Only](https://www.farmersonly.com/) to seek out other people who define themselves as farmers.

+But more often than not, our labels isolate us in ways we didn't intend.

+### Just for fun, let's play with labels.

 Pat the Human is a blank slate.
 We can make some basic assumptions — Pat most likely consumes food, sleeps, and occasionally goes on a Netflix binge — but beyond that we'd have to observe Pat to make our judgments.